d2l-ai/d2l-en/chapter_appendix_math/single-variable-calculus.md

 and see that as we send $\epsilon \rightarrow 0$, the right hand term goes to zero as well.

-Finally, with the chain rule, we can again progress as before using :eqref:`eq_small_change` and see that
+Finally, with the chain rule, we can again progress as before using :eqref:`small-change` and see that

 $$
 \begin{aligned}